AShiningRay/CGFinal-A_Calm_Neighborhood/README.md

 Ok, so with all that done, you'll only need to open the project in Code::Blocks, right-click in the "CG-Final" project right below the "Workspace" dropdown, select "Build Options", go to the "Linker settings" tab and add the following links if they're not there: glfw, dl, assimp.
 With those in place, you should be ready to Compile and Run the project.
+To get the compiled executable running without the IDE, you can just drag it from Compiled/Release to the project's root (alongside "main.cpp"), open a Terminal in that folder and run it by typing in "./CGFinal" and pressing enter.
+If you have the libs above installed correctly, it should work fine.

 # After having the project running, there's some ways to control it